blackboard/anthologydevdocs/docs/blackboard/lti/1.3/dl/03-building-token.md

 | `"https://purl.imsglobal.org/spec/lti-dl/claim/data"`          | Data object used by Learn to validate the creation request | `data` value sent in the `https://purl.imsglobal.org/spec/lti-dl/claim/deep_linking_settings` claim.
 Must be sent back unaltered | Yes               |
 | `"https://purl.imsglobal.org/spec/lti-dl/claim/content_items"` | Array of Content objects                                   | `[{<ContentTypeItem>},{ContentTypeItem},{}]`                                                                                     | Yes               |

+## Sign and send to Blackboard Learn

+Once the object is built, you can use your preferred library to create and sign the JWT token

 ## Response sample

 <details>